 A common issue people run into is mice in their garage.
-While you can certainly get rid of mice that get into your garage, in most cases, there isn’t a permanent solution to keep mice out of your garage and in this post we explain why.
+In most cases, there’s no permanent solution to keep mice out of your garage.
+In this post, we explain why.

 Why your garage is an easy target for mice and rodents

 There are multiple factors for why your garage is an easy target for mice and rodents to get into.
-One factor is that it, more often that not, has many more entry points that are easier for rodents to access than your home.
+One is that garages have many more entry points that allow rodents to enter than your home.

 Typical entry points for your home are cracks and crevices, windows, under doors, exterior holes, and more.
-At the same time, when it comes to your home, most people are usually more observant and careful of keeping these entry points sealed.
+When it comes to your home, most people are usually more observant and careful of keeping these entry points sealed.

 When was the last time you left your front door wide open for hours during the day?
-Most likely that doesn’t ever happen, but how many times during the year do you leave your garage door wide open for hours?
+Most likely almost never.
+How many times during the year do you leave your garage door wide open for hours?
 Probably a lot more often.